 Other Important Cryptocurrencies

 Ethereum – The second biggest cryptocurrency by market cap.
 Even though it is newer than some other cryptocurrencies, Ethereum value has grown fast and peaked at over 400$ for 1 Ethereum coin.
 After a hack in the first days of Ethereum, the coin founder decided to change security for the coin.
-As this action was without consensus of the other founders, “Ethereum Classic” has been created.
-Ethereum coins can be mined.
+As this action was without consensus of the other founders, “Ethereum Classic” came into existence.
+Ethereum coins are minable.

-Ripple – Unlike the other two cryptocurrencies, Ripple is a “pre-mined” coin, meaning that you cannot mine it.
+Ripple – Unlike the other two cryptocurrencies, Ripple is a tital pre-mine, meaning that you cannot mine it.
 More coins are being released when the company, Ripple Labs, decides to do so.
 Having this said, the company can control the price of the Ripple.

 Bitcoin Cash – Currently holding 4th place, is the Bitcoin Cash which has just split from the Bitcoin on the 1st of August 2017.
 This coin is a copy of Bitcoin.
 The moment Bitcoin Cash emerged, everyone that had bitcoin received bitcoin cash.
 This system obviously added some value to the coin, as users already owned it and started trading with it a few days after its creation.